turingschool-examples/pizza-express/README.md

 In that scenario, we _do not_ want it to just start up all on it's own.

-What we need to do is to add some introspection and see if our application is being run directly or being required from another file.
+What we need to do is add some introspection and see if our application is being run directly or being required from another file.
 We can do this by modifying our server slightly.

 ```js
 if (!module.parent) {